lorig135/docsstyleguide/User Actions.md

 - Verb: Uninstall the application.
 - Noun: Perform an uninstall of the software.

+## Validate
+- Verb: Validate the software conforms to the specifications.

+## Verify
+- Verb: Verify the server was configured correctly.

 ## Works with
 - Verb: Express works with iOS, Android, and JS.

+# Verbs To Avoid

+## Navigate
+- Use "go to" instead.

+## Support*
+- Do not use as a verb; use as a noun or an adjective.
+- These examples refer to Customer Support:
+    - Noun: ForgeRock provides commercial support for the ForgeRock Identity Platform.
+    - Adjective: For supported components, containers, and Java versions, see the following: